Computer Vision

 Ever wanted to find a specific object or action in a long video without scrubbing through it manually?
 SemanticSpot is an interactive web app that lets you search videos using natural language.
 You can simply type a query like "the person wearing a blue hat" or "the red coffee mug".
 Behind the scenes, the app uses CLIP to instantly locate the exact timestamp where your search appears, and SAM (Segment Anything) to dynamically track and highlight the object on the screen.
 It’s a smart, zero-shot visual search engine combined with automatic segmentation!

-What if you could search inside a video as it plays?
-This project transforms a driving scene into an interactive interface where users can type natural language queries such as "car", "truck", or "pedestrian" and instantly see matching objects highlighted and tracked in real time.
+This project transforms a driving scene taken from a dashcam into an interface where users can type natural language queries such as "a classic new york taxi", "a work truck" and "a pedestrian" and see matching objects highlighted and tracked in real time.

-The demo emphasizes fluid interaction: queries can be added or removed on the fly without interrupting the video, multiple concepts can be explored simultaneously, and each query is visualized with distinct colors for clarity.
-This allows users to dynamically “interrogate” the scene and observe how the system adapts immediately to new inputs.
+The demo emphasizes open-vocabulary capabilities: queries can written in natural language, multiple concepts can be explored simultaneously, and each query is visualized with distinct colors for clarity.

 Emotion recognition, deep learning, CNN-RNN